-In some cases, the offeror may wish to enter into an agreement with requests that the offeree company to regulate undertakes certain matters prior to making the offer commitments vis-à-vis the offeror.
-This may include an agreement which limits, for example, involve undertakings to restrict the right for the offeree company to enter into conduct discussions with, or actively seek, other potential bidders for a certain period of time.
-It may also include an agreement under which involve undertakings to notify the offeror in the event the target company receives proposals from competing offerors.
-Another example comprises an agreement whereby, on certain conditions, the offeree company wholly or partly compensates the offeror for costs incurred if the deal fails to materialise and a competing offer is completed instead.
-Such agreements should only be entered into where the board of the offeree company considers there to be special reasons justifying doing so.
-Where such an agreement is entered into, the board must not only ensure that the terms and conditions of the agreement comply with applicable law, but also carefully consider whether the agreement is in the interests of all shareholders.
+In some cases, the offeror requests that the offeree company undertakes certain commitments vis-à-vis the offeror.
+This may, for example, involve undertakings to restrict the right for the offeree company to conduct discussions with, or seek, other potential bidders for a certain period of time.
+It may also involve undertakings to notify the offeror in the event the target company receives proposals from competing offerors.
+Another example comprises an agreement whereby, on certain conditions, the offeree company wholly or partly compensates the offeror for costs incurred if the deal fails to materialise.